cabforum/servercert/docs/BR.md

 3. MUST be retrieved via either the "http" or "https" scheme, and
 4. MUST be accessed over an Authorized Port.

-If the CA follows redirects the following apply:
+If the CA follows redirects, the following apply:

-1. Redirects MUST be initiated at the HTTP protocol layer (e.g. using a 3xx status code).
+1. Redirects MUST be initiated at the HTTP protocol layer.
+   a.
+For validations performed on or after July 1, 2021, redirects MUST be the result of a 301, 302, or 307 HTTP status code response, as defined in [RFC 7231, Section 6.4](https://tools.ietf.org/html/rfc7231#section-6.4), or a 308 HTTP status code response, as defined in [RFC 7538, Section 3](https://tools.ietf.org/html/rfc7538#section-3).
+Redirects MUST be to the final value of the Location HTTP response header, as defined in [RFC 7231, Section 7.1.2](https://tools.ietf.org/html/rfc7231#section-7.1.2).
-2. Redirects MUST be the result of an HTTP status code result within the 3xx Redirection class of status codes, as defined in RFC 7231, Section 6.4.
+   b.
+For validations performed prior to July 1, 2021, redirects MUST be the result of an HTTP status code result within the 3xx Redirection class of status codes, as defined in [RFC 7231, Section 6.4](https://tools.ietf.org/html/rfc7231#section-6.4).
+CAs SHOULD limit the accepted status codes and resource URLs to those defined within 1.a.
-3. Redirects MUST be to resource URLs with either via the "http" or "https" scheme.
+2. Redirects MUST be to resource URLs with either the "http" or "https" scheme.
-4. Redirects MUST be to resource URLs accessed via Authorized Ports.
+3. Redirects MUST be to resource URLs accessed via Authorized Ports.

 If a Random Value is used, then: